-This video has two sales commission experts teaming up to look at the factors involved in missing sales quotas and goals.
+This video has two sales performance management experts teaming up to look at the factors involved in missing sales quotas and goals.

 You Missed Your Q1 Sales Goals - Now What?